Emilio Commisso

 Emilio Nicolás Commisso (born 5 November 1956 in Córdoba) is a former Argentine footballer.
-He played for a number of clubs in Argentina and Spain.
+He played as a midfielder for a number of clubs in Argentina and Spain.

 Commisso started his professional career in 1976 with River Plate.
 During his seven years playing at the club, they won five league titles.
 Commisso played 218 league games for River, scoring 27 goals.

 In 1984, he joined Argentinos Juniors, he played for the club during their golden age, winning two league titles the Copa Libertadores 1985 and the Copa Interamericana, they also played in the Copa Intercontinental against Juventus of Italy.

 Commisso left Argentinos in 1988 to join Talleres de Córdoba but he only stayed one season before joining Xerez in Spain.

 Commisso returned to Argentina to play for Estudiantes de La Plata and his last club was Quilmes Atlético Club between 1991 and 1992.